ing-bank/baker/docs/archive/recipe-visualization.md

 It is not possible to alter the `shape` attribute, it is hard coded (fixed) for all elements in the graph.

-This is done to garuantee a common visual language for all recipes.
+This is done to garuantee a com.ing.baker.runtime.common visual language for all recipes.